plone/ansible.plone_server/README.md

 plone_server
 ============

 This Ansible role provisions a [Plone](https://plone.org) server with options to control client count and memory profile.
-It uses either a built-in buildout.cfg or one picked up via git.
+It uses either a built-in buildout .cfg file (live.cfg by default) or one picked up via git.

 This role takes care of: